 6 Ways You Might Be Killing Your Business — And What to Do About It

 Being a small business owner in a competitive industry can be tough.
-Customer retention and acquisition can become challenging for a number of reasons: maybe your competitors are outspending you, maybe their marketing campaigns are more efficient, maybe they just have great customer interaction.
+Customer retention and acquisition can become challenging for several reasons: maybe your competitors are outspending you, maybe their marketing campaigns are more efficient, maybe they just have great customer interaction.

 Whatever the reason is, your business must take the initiative and reverse the tide.
 In this article, we’ll discuss some common reasons you may be losing your customers and dive into some solutions so that you can build your client base, incentivize customer loyalty, and grow your small business.